mbeutel/patton/doc/Reference.md

 ```

 One-time use of `thread_squad` can be unnecessarily wasteful because forking and joining threads can be very expensive.
 A thread
-squad is meant to be reused; it maintains a pool of threads that go to sleep after processing a task can be awakened on demand,
+squad is meant to be reused; it maintains a pool of threads that go to sleep after processing a task and can be awakened on demand,
 which is usually more efficient than joining them and forking new threads.

 The following example uses a thread squad with pinned threads to concurrently execute `std::println()` statements on every